 Take Time to Talk About Feelings With Your Child Every Day

 It can be something you work into a bus, car, or train ride with your child.
-Ask her what she feels like today, and tell her how you are feeling.
-Maybe you feel excited to have a day off to spend with her, or you’re nervous about a new job.
-Just by talking about emotions with your child from an early age you can help her identify those feelings in herself and make her feel comfortable talking about them.
+Ask what your child feels like today, and tell them how you are feeling.
+Maybe you feel excited to have a day off to spend together, or you’re nervous about a new job.
+Just by talking about emotions with your child from an early age you can help them identify those feelings in themselves and make them feel comfortable talking about feelings.
 New York City-based teacher Anne Harlam suggests creating a sign or poster with your child with a choice of faces, like angry, happy, sad and calm.
-Your child can point to the poster when talking about how she’s feeling for extra practice identifying her feelings.
+Your child can point to the poster when talking about how she’s feeling for extra practice identifying feelings.

 Help Your Child Learn New Words for Feelings

 For example, read a book like Llama Llama Mad at Mama, by Anna Dewdney, with your child.
 Use the book to introduce new words like "frustrated," "bored," or "angry" when talking with your child about how the baby llama feels while grocery shopping.
 When reading with your child, try to remember to point out how the pictures show feelings you’re talking about.
 This can help your child learn new words for feelings and connect them with expressions and body language.
 The llama’s tantrum also shows your child that actions are caused by feelings, something you can point out to your child as you read the story.
 For more age-appropriate book examples, see our reading list.

 Don't Worry About Using Words for Feelings That Your Child May Not Understand

 Rutgers Social-Emotional Learning Lab Director Maurice Elias says that hearing you talk about times you are excited, proud, disappointed or frustrated will help your child learn how to connect feelings with words.
 By the time your child starts school, they should be able to speak about their feelings with more words than sad, mad, or happy.